sshyran/owntracks-gw/GPIO.md

 ![Arduino](assets/arduino.png)

-In order to toggle these pins with, say, an Arduino, you can use a this small sketch on a basic Arduino board.
+In order to toggle these pins with, say, an Arduino, you can use a small sketch on a basic Arduino board.
 The following is a variation of the _blink_ sketch which flips PIN 10 connected to GPIO1 on the Greenwich every 5 seconds, and blinks LED13 on the Arduino accordingly.

 ```
 #define LED        13